What Exactly Is Samsung QLED Technology?

-Given the fact that OLED displays use special chemicals that react to electricity opposed to a dedicated backlight, over time these chemicals burn off causing the picture to become distorted; effectively shortening the screen’s lifespan.
+Given the fact that OLED displays use special chemicals that react to electricity opposed to a dedicated backlight, the longevity of the image may depend on how often it’s used when it comes to burn in.

 Burn in is an issue where an image essentially gets burned into the display that becomes visible during any viewing material.
 This is most common with things like logos in the corner or dark text on a lighter background.

 I also noticed that the OLED did happen to have a slightly better viewing angle as well, so that’s something else to think about.
 Also because of their lack of a backlight, they provide less energy consumption too.

 So for the original question as to which is better, you can see that it really depends.
 In my opinon, just from what I’ve seen, I feel OLEDS strong suit is black levels, whereas QLEDs is its colors and brightness but that can and may vary.

 Is it Better Than Their SUHD Range TVs?

-To put it simply, yes, QLED is definitely an improvement over their previous flagship range SUHD TVs.
+In my opinion, I feel that QLED is an improvement over their previous flagship range SUHD TVs.
 They are able to get brighter while remaining more colorful, providing for a better presentation overall.

-So when you put it together, it stands for Superb Ultra High Definition (which sounds like a video game combo from Tekken honestly) It also stands for 8 other things including smart, special, and striking.
+So when you put it together, it stands for Superb Ultra High Definition.
+It also stands for 8 other things including smart, special, and striking.

 What Is The Best QLED TV?

 Besides offering everything you’d expect from a high end TV like 4K, HDR, etc, It also utilizes the awesome quantum dot technology we talked about earlier that really makes things look incredible.

-This is the kind of TV where you’ll find yourself watching shows you aren’t even interested in just to see what it looks like (I know this was the case for me)
+This is the kind of TV where you’ll find yourself watching all kinds of shows just to see what it looks like (I know this was the case for me)

-Having personally seen the tech up close myself, (considering I have one) it really is nothing short of mind blowing.
-It’s one of those things where you really have to see it to believe it (and even then you likely still wont) It’s seriously that good.
+Having personally seen the tech up close myself, (considering I have one) it really is nothing short of mind blowing in my opinion.
+It’s one of those things where you really have to see it to believe it.